New Protocols for In-Person Clinical Operation for Health Professionals

 WorkSafeBC Covid-19 Hierarchy of Controls [1]

-The Effect of these Necessary Protocols
+The Effect of These Necessary Protocols

 Use of professional HIPAA and PIPEDA compliant telemedicine software